Causes of death (hlth_cdeath)

 Regulation (EC) No 223/2009 on European statistics (recital 24 and Article 20(4)) of 11 March 2009 (OJ L 87, p.
 164), stipulates the need to establish common principles and guidelines ensuring the confidentiality of data used for the production of European statistics and the access to those confidential data with due account for technical developments and the requirements of users in a democratic society.

-Information on Istat confidentiality policy is available on the Istat website: https://www.istat.it/en/methods-and-tools/methods-and-it-tools/analyse
+Information on Istat confidentiality policy is available on the Istat website: ISTAT - Methods and it tools - analyse.

 7.2.
 Confidentiality - data treatment

-All cells corresponding to marginal totals by cause with a mortality of fewer than 3 cases are considered “confidential”.
-To ensure statistical confidentiality we apply a different treatment depending on the type of output.
+All cells corresponding to marginal totals by cause with less than 3 deaths are considered 'confidential'.
+To ensure statistical confidentiality, we apply a different treatment depending on the type of output.

-Regarding the data warehouse, we designed tables not at risk of disclosure (in some cases we aggregated them at a territorial level).
+For the data warehouse, we have designed tables that are not at risk of disclosure (in some cases we have aggregated them at the territorial level).

-With regard to the aggregated file by cause for research purposes, each 'confidential' cell is collapsed by making a grouping for all causes.
+Regarding the aggregated file by cause for research purposes, each 'confidential' cell is collapsed by grouping all causes.

 8. Release policy Top